Binary Classification from Positive-Confidence Data: Experiments

 \section{Experiments}

-In this section, we numerically illustrate the behavior of the proposed method on synthetic datasets for linear models, and experimentally demonstrate the usefulness of the proposed method on benchmark datasets for neural network models.
-The implementation is based on PyTorch\footnote{\href{http://pytorch.org}{http://pytorch.org}} and Sklearn \citep{scikit-learn}.
+In this section, we numerically illustrate the behavior of the proposed method on synthetic datasets for linear models.
+We further demonstrate the usefulness of the proposed method on benchmark datasets for deep neural networks that are highly nonlinear models.
+The implementation is based on PyTorch \cite{paszke2017automatic}, Sklearn \cite{scikit-learn}, and mpmath \cite{mpmath}.
+Our code will be available on \href{http://github.com/takashiishida/pconf}{http://github.com/takashiishida/pconf}.

-\subsection{Synthetic Experiments with Linear Models}
+\subsection{Synthetic experiments with linear models}

 \paragraph{Setup:}